-- Are all Eden Foods certified organic?
+- Are Eden Foods Organic?

-- What percentage of Eden Foods are United States and North American grown?
+- What percentage of EDEN Foods are United States and North American grown?

-- Do any Eden Foods contain dairy derivatives, eggs, gelatin, or animal by products?
+- Do any EDEN Foods contain dairy derivatives, eggs, gelatin, or animal by products?

 - Does Eden employ Quality Control measures to ensure safe and consistent food?

 - Does Eden conduct tours for the public?

 - Why does Eden carry foods that are kosher?

 - What does Eden know about the recent claims of sea salt having plastic in it?